cnicholas63/FieldCropAnalysis/README.md

 # FieldCropAnalysis

-Part of my Master’s project.
+developed in Java as part of my Master’s project.
 The aim was to develop a protoype which provides a gentle introduction into the analysis of remote sensed images.

 Today, remote sensing often involves the analysis of images taken by satellite - usually outside of the visible spectrum.
 The acquisition and analysis of such images can be an expensive, time consuming and a technical process.
 This prototype, allows the investigation of a crop using the visible spectrum and images acquired via drone for example.